A Weight-aware-based Multi-source Unsupervised Domain Adaptation Method for Human Motion Intention Recognition: Connecting Theory and Algorithm

 \section{Connecting Theory and Algorithm}

-Motivated by the upper bound of the expected error given in Theorem \ref{the_2}, we bridge theory and algorithm for MUDA and develop a new theoretical-ground MUDA algorithm, named WMDD, and then the detailed training steps of WMDD is givenare in this section.
+\tc{Based on the upper bound of the expected error given in Theorem \ref{the_2}, a novel theoretical-ground multi-source UDA algorithm is proposed in this section.
+We bridge theory and algorithm for MUDA, and elaborate on how to use lightweight networks to approximate the various terms of the above theory.
+Then, the detailed training steps of WMDD and the algorithm description are provided in this part.}